Bus Tours to Finger Lakes, NY

 The lakes keep the temperature in the region cool with often rainfalls, so the high season is in summer when it is warmer and less likely to rain.
 The winter months are also beautiful but very cold.
-Mayflower bus charters will gladly give you a tour of the lakes in any season.
+Comfort bus charters will gladly give you a tour of the lakes in any season.

 One-Day Road Trip